ananthb/devhuman.net/content/resume.md

 I’ve worked extensively with Podman and Docker and have contributed to Podman and associated OCI tools.
-Have deployed and maintained Kubernetes clusters of a few thousand nodes.
+Have deployed and maintained Kubernetes clusters of thousands of nodes.
 Also have worked with gVisor, Firecracker, libvirt, and lxc/lxd.

 ### **Go** - *5 years of experience*

 Have used Go for backend, system components, CLIs, and as component glue.
 Have contributed systemd-userdb support upstream to the Go compiler project.
-I maintain a few open-source Go libraries and help maintain a few projects that I use at home.
+I maintain open-source Go libraries and help maintain projects that I use at home.

 ### **Python** - *10 years of experience*

-Started off with python for web development and everything else in between.
+Started off with python for web development and everything else.
-I’ve used Django, SQLAlchemy, FastAPI, uWSGI, Tornado, Twisted, and Waitress regularly.
+I’ve used Django, SQLAlchemy, FastAPI, uWSGI, Tornado, Twisted, and Waitress.
 Have organised Python & LUG meetups in Chennai.
 Taught Python at Summer Robotics workshops in 2018 and 2019, also in Chennai.